StanlyLife/DNC-Identity/README.md

 does infact contain password validator.
 In the method `ValidateAsync` we check against use cases we do not approve of and thereby return appropriate `IdentityError`s

+###### NOTE

+We create a new class `EmailConfirmationtoken` to give us the option to use different timespans on `TokenLifespan`.
+Example: It may take a user longer to confirm their email than if they were to use 2FA which is why we want different timespans.
+This is a part of *securing token services*

 ___

 ## Identity 4